-Long understood as the catalyst of acne, fatigue, and insomnia during the body’s periods of transition such as puberty and the various stages of menopause, more and more practitioners are recognizing hormonal imbalances as the root cause of many health concerns among women.
+Long understood as the catalyst of acne, fatigue, and sleeplessness during the body’s periods of transition such as puberty and the various stages of menopause, more and more practitioners are recognizing hormonal imbalances as the root cause of many health concerns among women.

 These concerns can manifest in a number of ways.

 Heavy and painful menstrual cycles are a telltale symptom of hormone imbalance in women, but there are also subtler symptoms, such as young women who have difficulty losing weight, appetite issues, or acne.